tidepool-org/blip/README.md

 bower install --save https://github.com/user/repo.git#1.1.0
 ```

-Be sure to update `app/index.html` and `gulpfile.js` when installing a new package.
+Be sure to update `files.js` when installing a new package.

 ### Debugging